cvajira/Forward-Modeling-Approaches-to-American-Option-Valuation-/README.md

 # Forward-Modeling-Approaches-to-American-Option-Valuation-
-This contain the python code for the research article:orward-Modeling Approaches to American Option Valuation: Additive and Multiplicative HJM Representations
+This contain the python code, data sets and other generated files for the research article:orward-Modeling Approaches to American Option Valuation: Additive and Multiplicative HJM Representations